2013 Aragon MotoGP Saturday Round Up: On Championship Turnarounds, Honda's Moto3 Gambit, And The 2014 Calendar

 In Moto3, the lead Luis Salom had built up after the summer break has slowly been dissipating, as Alex Rins and Maverick Viñales have clawed points back from the Spanish veteran.
 On Saturday, Alex Rins took yet another pole - his sixth of the season - crushing the opposition and putting seven tenths of a second into Viñales, the man in second.
 Luis Salom struggled, ending the session in 8th, over a second slower than Viñales, and 1.7 seconds off the time of Rins.
 He must attempt to defend his championship lead from the third row of the grid, and with Rins, Viñales and Alex Marquez ahead of him, he will have his work cut out.

-Press releases from the Moto2 and Moto3 teams at the end of the test at Jerez:
+Press releases from the Moto2 and Moto3 teams after qualifying at Aragon:

 FIM Road Racing World Championship Grand Prix

-Press releases from some of the Moto2 and Moto3 teams after the three-day test at Valencia:
+Preview press releases from the Moto2 and Moto3 teams at Aragon:

 If there is one complaint made about MotoGP it is that it is an almost entirely Spanish sport.
 The three title candidates in MotoGP are all Spanish, the three title candidates in Moto3 are all Spanish, and Scott Redding has his hands full holding off another Spanish rider, Pol Espargaro, for the 2013 Moto2 title.
 Spaniards dominate in all three classes, and it has been a long time since the Spanish national anthem hasn't been heard on a Grand Prix weekend.